 For the regulations in force prior to 29 April 2023, please refer to the archive Guidance item.

-The only exception, in line with an understanding between the Board and the Law Society (see link below), is where we are satisfied that there was a pre-existing solicitor/client relationship before that person appeared from custody either with the individual solicitor or with the firm (but nothing less than that).
+In line with an understanding between SLAB and the Law Society of Scotland, where we are satisfied that there was a pre-existingsolicitor/client relationship before that person appeared from custody either with the individual solicitor or with the firm (but nothing less than that).
 The pre-existing relationship applies to the individual solicitor, not the firm, even though you were the duty solicitor you can, in such cases, provide appointed solicitor ABWOR, but no fee can be claimed, in addition, under the duty scheme.

 Any reliance on an argument that the individual had been recommended to you by family or friends prior to their appearance from custody is effectively an acceptance that you are unable to vouch having or having ever had a pre-existing solicitor/client relationship with that individual.
 Unverifiable pre-court communication, professional recommendations or family ties to other existing clients of the firm does not establish a previous solicitor-client relationship.

-If you or another solicitor from your firm has had no dealings with the client before this case, you cannot provide ABWOR.
-The only form of representation that the client can receive would be through the duty solicitor, although you could provide advice and assistance if appropriate.
+if you or another solicitor from your firm has had no dealings with the client before this case, you cannot provide ABWOR.
+The only form of representation that the client can receive would be through duty solicitor, although you could provide advice and assistance if appropriate.